Hello, friends! Exams are over and I am back in the blogosphere. I'll have to write a recap of November soon, but today is for something else--

 When I first heard Lucy’s story I was:

-1. Grossed out by all the gore.
+1. Disgusted by the gore.

 Why did Lucy not just marry the poor pagan man and serve God anyway?
 Why did marriage mean lack of service to God?
 And why were early Christians so obsessed with celibacy, no, FEMALE VIRGINITY?!
 What is wrong with sex?
 What is wrong with marriage?